 A desire to work as a member of a team of academics and practitioners which embraces multidisciplinary approaches and methods.
 Ability to interact with donor agencies, research and field partners, other international, national and local actors in country.
 Preferably reads/speaks French and also Arabic.

 Tufts University is an AA/EO employer and actively seeks candidates from diverse backgrounds.
 Please see the Tufts University non-discrimination statement.

-Primary Location: Open
+Primary Location: International

 Organization: Feinstein Int’l Ctr – Friedman